Hadjimina/JasperModules/README.md

 ##Knowledged Module
 Extremely minor changes to the knowledged module from [nexhero](https://github.com/nexhero) all credit should go to him.
-[Visit his github page on the knowledged module for further instruction](https://github.com/nexhero/wolframalpha_jasper)<br /><br />
+[Visit his github page on the knowledge module for further instruction](https://github.com/nexhero/wolframalpha_jasper)<br /><br />
 Requires wolframalpha library.
 Install with :<br />
 ```pip install wolframalpha```